Eastern United States

 Because nudges from 3M CDI Engage One are part of the standard EHR workflow, they’re not disruptive.
 The technology works in the background, searching through the encounter, including EHR notes, narrative documents, problem lists and medication data.
 The AI queries the chart to find deficiencies, inaccuracies, gaps and opportunities.
 Plus, the AI technology continually learns from user actions and gets smarter and more targeted over time.

-As the accuracy of physician documentation improves, CDI teams can now be more efficient, as they are empowered to focus on more complex cases that leverage their unique expertise, rather than sending repetitive queries about routine, high volume diagnoses.
+As the accuracy of physician documentation improves, CDI teams can now be more efficient.
+They are empowered to focus on more complex cases that leverage their unique expertise, rather than sending repetitive queries about routine, high volume diagnoses.

 3M partners worked closely with CDI specialists, physicians and coders during implementation and beyond.
-Using a data-driven approach tailored to the hospitals goals, 3M adoption services teams provide ongoing, ‘boots on the ground’ support to end users to help them get the most benefit possible from 3M technology.
+Using a data-driven approach tailored to the hospital's goals, 3M adoption services teams provide ongoing, ‘boots on the ground’ support to end users to help them get the most benefit possible from the technology.

 Discover the inspiration and information you’re looking for on the health care topics that matter most.